 Manufacturers of Class A must ensure their compliance with the Guideline for Cosmetic Good Manufacturing Practice 2019 (GMP) and manufacturers of Class B must comply with the hygiene and sanitation requirements in accordance with the GMP.
 The competent authority will conduct corresponding inspections on the compliance status within 7 working days after receiving the application of a production license.

 Manufacturers who implement the GMP are able to apply for a certificate online.
-The dossiers required are as follows:
+The GMP certificate is valid for 5 years.
+The procedures are as follows:

 1) Administrative documents